 1774.15 delete “STSL, DLS and”

-1781.49 edit as follows: “In the direct-link or TDLS direct-link case, it is the responsibility of the STA that is going to send the data to create the TS.
+1781.49 edit as follows: “In the TDLS direct-link case, it is the responsibility of the STA that is going to send the data to create the TS.
 In this case, the STA negotiates with the HC to gain TXOPs that it uses to send the data.
-There is no negotiation between the originator and recipient STAs concerning the TS: the originator can discover the capabilities of the recipient (rates, Block Ack) using the DLS.”
+There is no negotiation between the originator and recipient STAs concerning the TS: the originator can discover the capabilities of the recipient (rates, Block Ack) using the TDLS.”

 1801.14 delete “If the STA is establishing a block ack agreement with another STA through DLS, then the DLS setup procedure includes the exchange of capability information that allows both STAs to determine whether the other STA is an HT STA.”